CVL-dev/cvl-chef/README.md

 * You can use Chef solo mode where you essentially manage each system individually, and take care of the distribution of configuration specs and state yourself.
-(Chef solo does not support Data Bags or dynamic Node attribute storage ... or any form of authorization.)
+(Chef solo does not support shared Data Bags or dynamic Node attribute storage ... or any form of authorization.)

 There is lots of material on the Opscode site about how to use Chef in its